jamespfennell/hoard/README.md

 using a variety of formats, principally the General Transit Feed Specification (GTFS) format.
 This real time data is primarily designed to help their customers plan their journeys in the moment, however when aggregated over a period of time it becomes an extensive data set that
-	can be used to answer relevant questions.
+	can be used to answer interesting questions.
-Such historical data could be used to evaluate past performance ('what percentage of trains arrived on time at Central Station between 5pm and 7pm?') or improve the transit predictions themselves (presumably using techniques from data science).
+Such data could be used to evaluate past performance ('what percentage of trains arrived on time at Penn Station between 5pm and 7pm?') or improve the transit authority's realtime predictions (using techniques from data science).

 This software was developed in order to aggregate such realtime data.
 The software was designed with the following principles in mind:
-* **Be reliable**: the aggregating software cutting out for 8 hours overnight is unacceptable as it would lead to a patchy data set.
-The software is designed to be robust and to be easily deployed with multiple layers of redunancy.
+* **Be reliable**: the aggregating software need to generate a data set that is complete: cutting out for an hour is unacceptable.
+	The software is designed to be robust and to be easily deployed with multiple layers of redundany.

 * **Be space efficient**: the flip side of redundancy is that significantly more data is downloaded than needed.
-	If the New York City subway realtime data is downloaded every 5 seconds, 2 gigabytes of data is generated each day.
+	If the New York City subway realtime data is downloaded every 5 seconds, 2 gigabytes of data is generated each day!
-	The software removes duplicate data, compresses data by the hour, and offers the facility of transferring data from the local (expensive) server to remove (cheap) bucket storage.
+	The software removes duplicate data, compresses data by the hour, and offers the facility of transferring data from the local (expensive) server to remote (cheap) object storage.

-* **Be flexible**: transit authorities don't just use GTFS: the New York City subway, for example, also distributes data in an ad hoc XML format.
+* **Be flexible**: transit authorities don't just use GTFS: the New York City subway itself also distributes data in an *ad hoc* XML format.
-	The software can handle any kind of file-based realtime feed once the user provides a Python 3 function for determining the feed's publication time.
+	The software can handle any kind of file-based realtime feed once the user provides a Python function for determining the feed's publication time from its content.
 	The software has GTFS functionality built-in.

 ## Getting Started